 - Don’t follow instructions to lie on a credit or loan application.
 It’s a crime that could result in fines or a prison term.

-- Don’t follow advice to apply to the Internal Revenue Service for an EIN to use as a substitute for your Social Security number when you apply for credit.
+- Don’t follow advice to apply to the IRS for an Employer Identification Number to use as a substitute for your Social Security number when you apply for credit.
 Obtaining an EIN under false pretenses is a crime.

 - If you suspect you’ve been scammed by a credit-repair company, report it to: